Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 First of all, I'd like to thank you for the opportunity to talk to you and your listening audience.

-I'm a 21-year Air Force veteran, and I'm also a 21 year Rush veteran.
+I'm a 21-year Air Force veteran, and I'm also a 21-year Rush veteran.

-My message is be careful what you ask for.
+My message is: be careful what you ask for.

-I I had been stationed there before, but this time I went back with all of uh current events in mind, and I began to ask my family and friends some questions about their social programs and the costs associated with that.
+I had been stationed there before, but this time I went back with all of current events in mind, and I began to ask my family and friends some questions about their social programs and the costs associated with that.

-First of all, uh I talked to a woman who is an architect, um, not a rich woman.
+First of all, I talked to a woman who is an architect, not a rich woman, I'd say makes a good living.

-And I asked her what the East tax was, and she said that uh all German uh citizens are required to pay two percent to the East in the rebuilding effort after the wall fell.
+And she said that all German citizens are required to pay 2% to the East in the rebuilding effort after the wall fell.

-And she said yes, and we continue to pay the taxes.
+And she said, yes, and we continue to pay the taxes.

-Wait a minute, are you saying East or Yeast?
+Wait, are you saying East or yeast?

 Holy, I thought it was a yeast tax because they all drank beer.